Effects of dynamical capture on two equal-mass nonspinning black holes: Numerical results

-Considering these conditions, once the amplitude-related parameters are determined, we perform a joint fit\footnote{For this, we concatenate the residues, and use least squares regression to minimize these to find a common frequency and phase shifts which fulfill Eq.~\eqref{eq: constraint}.} of the real and imaginary parts, constraining them to share a common frequency and fulfilling the phase shift constraint
+Considering these conditions, once the amplitude-related parameters are determined, we perform a fit of the \c{phase parameters: the angular frequency $\omega_{\rm CHE}$ and phase shift $\phi_{\rm CHE}$.
+For this, we minimize the following residue}